rectlabs/RoboObstacle/README.md

 # RoboObstacle
-Training a Robotic Agent to learning how to avoid obstacles
+Training a Robotic Agent to learn how to avoid obstacles